John the Painter

-James Aitken (28 September 1752 – 10 March 1777), also known as John the Painter, was a mercenary who committed acts of sabotage in Royal Navy naval dockyards during the American Revolutionary War in 1776–77.
+James Aitken (28 September 1752 – 10 March 1777), also known as John the Painter, was a mercenary who committed acts of sabotage in Royal Navy dockyards in 1776 and 1777 during the American Revolutionary War.
+He was captured and executed in March 1777.

 Early life

 Aitken was born in Edinburgh in 1752, the son of a whitesmith and the eighth of twelve children.

-The early death of his father allowed Aitken to enter the charitable school for impoverished children at George Heriot's Hospital, which was founded to care for the "puir, faitherless bairns" (Scots: poor, fatherless children) of Edinburgh.
+The early death of his father allowed Aitken to enter the charitable school for impoverished children at George Heriot's Hospital, which was founded to care for the "puir, faitherless bairns" of Edinburgh.

-Upon leaving school at age 14, he tried his hand at a variety of low-paying trades, including painter apprenticeship in 1767, before finding that the world of criminal activity offered him more immediate rewards.
+Upon leaving school at age 14, he tried his hand at a variety of low-paying trades, including an apprenticeship as a painter in 1767, before finding that the world of criminal activity offered him more immediate rewards.
 He admitted in his testament to being a highwayman, burglar, shoplifter, robber, and (on at least one occasion) a rapist: